OpenFogStack/tinyFaaS/README.md

 ### About

-tinyFaaS comprises the _Management Service_, the _Reverse Proxy_, and a number of _Function Handlers_.
+tinyFaaS comprises the _management service_, the _reverse proxy_, and a number of _function handlers_.
-In order to run tinyFaaS, the Management Service has to be deployed.
+In order to run tinyFaaS, the management service has to be deployed.
-It will then automatically start the Reverse Proxy.
+It will then automatically start the reverse proxy.
-Once a function is deployed to tinyFaaS, Function Handlers are created automatically.
+Once a function is deployed to tinyFaaS, function handlers are created automatically.

 ### Getting Started